 The benefits of aloe vera can be found in the seventy-five potentially active constituents of vitamins, enzymes, minerals, fatty acids, amino acids, and more.

 - Vitamins – Vitamins found in aloe vera are vitamins A (beta-carotene), C and E, which are antioxidants, and vitamin B12, folic acid, and choline.

 - Enzymes – Aloe vera also contains the 8 enzymes including bradykinase which helps to reduce excessive inflammation when applied to the skin topically, while others help in the breakdown of sugars and fats.

 - Minerals – Minerals it provides are calcium, chromium, copper, selenium, magnesium, manganese, potassium, sodium and zinc.
 They are essential for the proper functioning of various enzyme systems in different metabolic pathways and few are antioxidants.

-- Fatty Acids – The fatty acids found in aloe vera – cholesterol, campesterol, beta-sisosterol and lupeol – all have anti-inflammatory action, and lupeol also possesses antiseptic and analgesic properties.
+- Fatty Acids – The fatty acids found in aloe vera – cholesterol, campesterol, beta-sisosterol and lupeol – all have actions that help inflammation, and lupeol also possesses antiseptic and analgesic properties.

 Aloe Vera Dosages

-Aloe vera can be effective in aiding the symptoms of arthritis both when taken orally and topically.
+Aloe vera can be effective both when taken orally and topically.
 Thanks to being 100% natural and lacking any synthetic or psychoactive substances, regardless of how you take it aloe vera is generally safe!

 Important note: Although raw aloe from a plant grown in your home can be used topically, it can be unsafe to eat raw aloe.
 In order to take aloe orally, it is highly recommended that you go with a product specially made for oral consumption.
 Always consult your doctor before beginning any supplement and be aware of any personal allergies.